AftabVirtual/chat-app-kafka/README.md

 chat-app-kafka

 ## Getting Started
 This is a Spring Boot based chat application that uses Apache Kafka to send and receive messages.
-It uses STOMP CLIENT to make connection with the browser.

 ## Prerequisites
 1. Kafka-Zookeeper should be running on local machine.